-(15.b.)
-DRAWINGS, BLUEPRINT READING, REPORT WRITING

-(15.c.)
-Contact Hours: 8
+(15.a.)
+CD-25 (15.b.)
+DRAWINGS, BLUEPRINT READING, REPORT WRITING (15.c.)
+Contact Hours: 8 Lecture (15.d.)

-Lecture (15.d.)

 Prerequisites: None

 Instruct the trainee in how to read and understand blueprints and properly prepare drawings for reporting purposes.
 Familiarize the trainee with the preparation of formal reports for submittal to the employer and customer.